MITLibraries/browsertrix-harvester/docs/crawl_data_parsing.md

     └── pages.jsonl
 ```

 The WACZ files `pages/pages.jsonl` and `pages/extraPages.jsonl` are what create the canonical list of websites to be considered for metadata records.
-While a web crawl may make hundreds of HTTP requests to gather Javascript, CSS, JSON, or any other supporting files, what we are most interested in are pages (websites) that were directly included as seeds or discovered via the crawl configurations.
+While a web crawl may make hundreds of HTTP requests to gather Javascript, CSS, JSON, or any other supporting files, what we are most interested in are HTML pages (websites) that were directly included as seeds or discovered via the crawl configurations.

 While these JSONL files provide a canonical list of URLs that metadata records will be generated for, they don't provide all the required data for those records.
 See more about that [below](#how-are-metadata-records-created).